rollerozxa/mineclone-alpha/mods/ITEMS/mcl_fire/README.txt

-mcl_fire: Fire mod for MineClone 2
+mcla_fire: Fire mod for MineClone 2
 Based on fire from Minetest Game
 ==================================